mtarias/data_science_course/README.md

 # data_science_course
-THis project is about exercises made in Udemy Data Science Course
+This project is about exercises made in Udemy Data Science Course

 Source: https://www.udemy.com/machinelearningpython/